martinlackner/abcvoting/paper/paper.md

 Moreover, many computational problems related to ABC elections are computationally difficult (NP-hard or harder).
-For example, many ABC voting rules are formulated as optimization problems, where the goal is find a committee maximizing a certain score.
-As there are exponentially many possible committees, it requires effort to find suitable solution techniques for computing winning committees.
+For example, many ABC voting rules are formulated as optimization problems, where the goal is to find a committee maximizing a certain score.
+As there are exponentially many possible committees, it requires non-trivial algorithmic techniques to compute winning committees in reasonable time.
-The same holds for axiomatic properties: many of those are also computationally hard to verify.
+The same holds for axiomatic properties: many of these are also computationally hard to verify.
 `abcvoting` uses a number of techniques to deal with this computational complexity: integer linear programs, branch-and-bound algorithms, constraint programming,